waterlinked/docs/docs/dvl/dvl-a50.md

 * Ethernet and UART

 !!!
 Note
-	The DVL A50 uses a constant speed of sound equal to 1500 m/s (Release 1.3.1).
+	The DVL-A50 uses a constant speed of sound equal to 1500 m/s (Release 1.3.1).
 This is configurable for the Performace edition.

 !!!
 Tip
-	Keep the DVL A50 in a bucket of water to ensure sufficient cooling when doing development with the DVL.
+	Keep the DVL-A50 in a bucket of water to ensure sufficient cooling when doing development with the DVL.

 ## LED Signals